Mitt Romney 2008 presidential campaign: Advertisements

 Romney was the first candidate in the 2008 election to begin airing TV and radio advertisements, beginning in February 2007.
-His advertisements, most of which focus primarily on Romney's conservative credentials, have aired mainly in Iowa and New Hampshire, which experts credit with helping his early lead in those and other early primary states.
+His advertisements, most of which focused primarily on Romney's conservative credentials, have aired mainly in Iowa and New Hampshire, which experts credit with helping his early lead in those and other early primary states.
 Romney's campaign advisors explained that their early advertisement push was to make up for Romney being relatively unknown compared to contenders Rudy Giuliani, John McCain, and Fred Thompson.
 On September 4, 2007, Romney was estimated to have spent $2 million in advertisements in Iowa and New Hampshire.

 In mid-August 2007, Romney began broadcasting advertisements in Iowa and New Hampshire that criticized what he called the sanctuary city policies of several cities.
 "Immigration laws don't work if they're ignored.
 That's the problem with cities like Newark, San Francisco and New York City that adopt amnesty policies."
 He went on to say, "Sanctuary cities become magnets that encourage illegal immigration and undermine secure borders."
 The New York Daily News termed the ad a "thinly veiled attack on GOP presidential rival Rudy Giuliani who is competing for conservatives who want a crackdown on illegal immigration."

 Romney, on September 5, 2007, began advertising in South Carolina, the early primary state where he was doing the poorest.
 During the second week of September, he expanded his advertising to Florida, showing the "Energy" ad which he debuted in Iowa and New Hampshire and also began showing in South Carolina.
 The ad features Romney jogging and highlights his career as governor of Massachusetts, running the Salt Lake Olympics, and the private sector.

 In late January 2008, the Romney campaign aired advertisements that cited McCain's calling Massachusetts Democratic Senator John Kerry "a very close friend of mine.
 We've been friends for years.
 Obviously, I would entertain it [a hypothetical invitation from Kerry to serve as his vice-president]."